 Family members and people considering an ostomy are also welcome.
 The group offers education, encouragement and support to anyone whose life is affected by an ostomy.

-The Youngstown area ostomy support group meets from 6–7 pm on the second Tuesday of every month from March to December.
+The Youngstown area ostomy support group meets from 6–7 pm on the second Wednesday of every month from March to December.
+Parking is free and we serve light refreshments.

-In odd numbered months (March, May, etc.), we meet in Austintown at 755 Ohltown Road, Youngstown, OH (map).
+In odd numbered months (March, May, etc.), we meet in Girard OH at Tibbets Wick homecare office, 979 Tibbetts Wick Rd, Girard (see map), Suite A.

-In even numbered months (April, June, etc.), we meet in Boardman at 8401 Market St, Boardman, OH (map), Azalea Room.
+In even numbered months (April, June, etc.), we meet in Boardman OH at St. Elizabeth Boardman Hospital, 8401 Market St, Boardman (see map), Woodland Room (second floor).

 For more information contact: Anna Fitzgerald, 330-480-3440